Exodus 20 - The Ten Commandments

 You shall not take the name of the LORD your God in vain; for the LORD will not hold him guiltless that takes his name in vain.

-Remember the sabbath day, to keep it holy.
+Remember the, to keep it holy.
 Six days shall you labor, and do all your work: But the seventh day is the sabbath of the LORD your God: in it you shall not do any work, you, nor your son, nor your daughter, your manservant, nor your maidservant, nor your cattle, nor your stranger that is within your gates: For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: why the LORD blessed the sabbath day, and hallowed it.

 Honor your father and your mother: that your days may be long on the land which the LORD your God gives you.

 You shall not steal.

 You shall not bear false witness against your neighbor.

 You shall not covet your neighbor's house, you shall not covet your neighbor's wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is your neighbor's.